carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 See SanitizerCoverage_ for details.

-You may also use other ways to visualize coverage, e.g. `llvm-cov <http://llvm.org/docs/CommandGuide/llvm-cov.html>`_, but those will require you to rebuild the code with different compiler flags.
+You may also use other ways to visualize coverage, e.g. using `Clang coverage <http://clang.llvm.org/docs/SourceBasedCodeCoverage.html>`_, but those will require you to rebuild the code with different compiler flags.

 User-supplied mutators
 ----------------------